-Because we live in an ego-based world where appearances are more valued than the truth, it is easy to forget who we are on a deep level.
-The aim of honest, raw art journaling is to strengthen and reclaim authentic self-expression - to make it more familiar - more self-mirrored and self-validated - so that we can take our inner truth into the outer world.
+We live in an ego-based world where appearances are more valued than the truth, and it is easy to forget who we are at the deepest level.
+The aim of honest art journaling is to strengthen and reclaim authentic self-expression.
+When we become more self-mirrored and self-validated in our authentic self-expression, we find more courage to express our truth in the outer world.

-In my journals, I discovered the joyful process of witnessing what was inside of me.
-As I saw the inside of myself - visually and tangibly on the outside in my art journals - I began to feel real, substantial, and important to myself.
-As my years of raw and honest art journaling progressed, I discovered I had a particularity - a uniqueness that I had not recognized when I was trying to conform in my outer life.
+In my journals, I have witnessed what is inside of me.
+As I reread my journals, I began to feel real, substantial and important - to myself.
+As my years of journaling progressed, I discovered I had an inner particularity - a uniqueness that I had not recognized when I was trying to conform in my outer life.

 Daily Journal Practice

-Daily, honest journaling can seem like just one extra thing to cross off our list until the surprise and aliveness of self-discovery begins to take hold.
-Disengaging away from our outer ego world - away from the "world of appearances" - to attend to some kind of regular authentic inner practice helps us to discern between the outer social self that we present to the world vs. our authentic, inner self-expression.
+Disengaging away from the "outer world of appearances" to attend to an authentic inner practice helps us to discern between the social self that we present to the world and our "out of the box" authentic self-expression.

-Sticking to a regular creative practice takes diligent, regular action to crack open the pervasive familial and societal conditioning that keeps us mired in habitual outer referencing.
+The fear of losing approval on the outside can feel intense when we start to express our truth.
+Sticking to a regular creative practice takes diligent, regular action in order to crack open the pervasive familial and societal conditioning that keeps us mired in habitual outer-referencing.

-When we first delve into our unknown there is often resistance to standing out, expressing difference, and asserting beyond outer expectations.
-Our subconscious and unconscious feelings are stored away in the darkness for a reason.
-They have not previously experienced an accepting mirror in our outer world.
-As spontaneous imagery and words slip past our habitual censorship gates, we learn that the journaling process nurtures the disowned, neglected, yet essential parts of our psyche that we do not normally find room to express in our daily lives.
+When we first delve into our unknown, there is often resistance to standing out, expressing difference, and asserting truths that challenge outer expectations.
+Our subconscious truths are stored away in the shadow for a reason.
+We fear not belonging.
+As spontaneous imagery and words slip past our censorship, we witness how the journaling process nurtures the disowned yet essential parts of our psyche.

-To be visionary in our inner life and practically engaged with our practical outer life can seem surreal and difficult at first.
-Joseph Campbell speaks of the challenge of moving out of the society that protects us into the fire of original experience.
+Joseph Campbell spoke of the challenge of moving out of the conformist society that protects us, and into the fire of original experience.
 He said, "Original experience has not been interpreted for you, and so you've got to work out your life for yourself.
 Either you can take it, or you can't."

-To have a daily sacred space where we can be utterly ourselves is a precious and private ritual of authenticity that will eventually extend out into our life with practice.
-To see our honest self-expression - to compassionately witness our authentic truth in visual, symbolic and written form in a daily journal - makes it easier to "practice" who we really are and "induct" our unique truth into our practical, everyday world.
+To have a sacred space where we can be utterly ourselves is a precious and private ritual of authenticity.
+To compassionately witness our authentic truth in visual and written form in a daily journal - makes it easier to express who we really are in the outer world.